 Sweet and savory Marsala sauce dripping over this pork tenderloin will make any weeknight dinner seem like a holiday.
 The buttery mushrooms and sauce make this Pork Marsala meal one worth sharing with friends at a party or get-together.

 Marsala wine adds a distinct incredible flavor to any recipe, including chicken marsala meatballs, chicken breasts or an elegant steak.
 So why not add it to a creamy mushroom sauce and make this creamy pork marsala recipe.

-I’m not a big pork chop fan, but I do love pork tenderloin and since marsala and mushrooms are two of my favorite additions, I was sure that a creamy marsala sauce with mushrooms would be great over pork tenderloin.
-Instead of boring pork chops, you’ll slice a pork tenderloin into 1 inch medallions and brown them.
+Similar to pan fried pork tenderloin, you’ll slice a pork tenderloin into 1 inch medallions and brown them.
 In the same skillet with all those yummy flavors, cook some mushrooms and then make the sauce.

 Pretty quick and easy for a weeknight dinner at home but it’s a restaurant quality recipe that you’ll want to share with family and friends.

 Why You’ll Love this Recipe for Pork Marsala

 - No dry chewy pork, this is so tender you won’t need a knife